While Microsoft Excel still rules the spreadsheet world, Google Sheets has been slowly making inroads.

 There is an inbuilt feature in Google Sheets that allows you to quickly color alternate rows in a dataset.

-Here are the steps to quickly highlight alternate rows in Google Sheets:
+Here are the steps to quickly color alternate rows in Google Sheets:

 - Select the data set in which you want to highlight alternate cells.